The Gift of Ancestors

 Was anyone who he thought they were?

-Harry sank to the floor as Buffy stepped back from him, running away so she didn’t have to face her brother.
+Harry sank to the floor as Buffy stepped back from him, running away so she didn’t have to face the boy who might be her brother.

 ~ ~ ~

 Buffy was too angry to sleep, angry at the revelation that had been forced upon her, to have the question she’d carefully avoided asking so abruptly answered.
 It had been a long time since she had any desire to know who it was that had given her up, since she had tried to hunt them down.
-Then at least she had been prepared for the news, for the disappointment, for what she discovered to hurt.
+Then at least she had been prepared for the news, for the disappointment, for what she discovered to hurt, if not in the way it had ended up doing so.

 Anger because more than anything this hurt brought back the guilt.
 She shouldn’t care.
 She should be able to live by those words she’d spoken to Harry – just be glad of the parents that she’d gained, but it wasn’t that simple.
 Buffy would never ask for another Mother, she had gained so much from the one she had, but that didn’t stop her feeling hurt that another woman had looked at her as a baby, and given her away.